Daily Image Update

 High-resolution image

 Figure 1b.
-The graph above shows Arctic sea ice extent as of April 2, 2024, along with daily ice extent data for four previous years and the record low year.
-2023 to 2024 is shown in blue, 2022 to 2023 in green, 2021 to 2022 in orange, 2020 to 2021 in brown, 2019 to 2020 in magenta, and 2011 to 2012 in dashed brown.
+The graph above shows Arctic sea ice extent as of May 5, 2024, along with daily ice extent data for four previous years and the record low year.
+2024 is shown in blue, 2023 in green, 2022 in orange, 2021 in brown, 2020 in magenta, and 2012, the record low year, in dashed brown.
 The 1981 to 2010 median is in dark gray.
 The gray areas around the median line show the interquartile and interdecile ranges of the data.
 Sea Ice Index data.

 Credit: National Snow and Ice Data Center